mundialis/rvr_interface/README.md

        rvr_interface:latest bash
 ```

-On Windows you need to do the following things before starting the docker container:
+On Windows you need to do the following before starting the docker container:

 1. Install Docker Desktop
 2. Download and install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/)